Graduate Student Research Grants (GSRG) Program

 Eligibility and Application Information

 NASP members who are students in either doctoral or non-doctoral school psychology graduate programs are eligible to apply.
-The deadline for applications for 2022 is September 15, 2021.
+The deadline for applications is September 15, 2023.

 2020 Grant Recipients